ishavarrier/guide/RENDER_DEPLOYMENT.md

 # Render Deployment Guide for React Native App

-This guide explains how to deploy the React Native Expo app (from `midpoint-native` folder) to Render.
+This guide explains how to deploy the React Native Expo app to Render.

 ## Overview

-The deployment uses the React Native code in the `midpoint-native` folder, which is built for web using Expo's static export feature.
+The deployment uses the React Native code in the root directory, which is built for web using Expo's static export feature.

 ## Configuration